Boston Music Awards

 Founded in 1987, the Boston Music Awards are a set of music awards given annually that showcase talent in the Boston, Massachusetts, area.

 STL GLD performing live at the 2017 Boston Music Awards.

-Past shows have featured such notable talent as Aerosmith, Paula Cole, Esperanza Spalding, Boston, Rubyhorse, Bang Camaro, the Dresden Dolls, Dropkick Murphys, JoJo, Pat Metheny, Amanda Palmer, Phish, Donna Summer, Shea Rose, James Taylor and Jada.
+Past shows have featured such notable talent as Aerosmith, Paula Cole, Esperanza Spalding, Boston, Rubyhorse, Bang Camaro, the Dresden Dolls, Dropkick Murphys, JoJo, Killswitch Engage, Pat Metheny, Amanda Palmer, Phish, Donna Summer, Shea Rose, James Taylor and Jada.

 Selected highlights

 2023

 The 2023 Boston Music Awards were held at Big Night Live on December 20, 2023.
 Noah Kahan won four awards including Artist of the Year.

 2022

-The 2022 Boston Music Awards took place on December 14, 2022 at Big Night Live.
+The 2022 Boston Music Awards took place on December 14, 2022, at Big Night Live.
 Cousin Stizz regained their award for "Best Artist of the Year".

 2021

-After taking a year off due to the COVID-19 pandemic, the Boston Music Awards took place live on December 8, 2021 at the Brighton Music Hall.
+After taking a year off due to the COVID-19 pandemic, the Boston Music Awards took place live on December 8, 2021, at the Brighton Music Hall.
 Once again, BIA took home the "Best Artist of the Year" Award.